LiveHelperChat/doc/docs/bot/text.md

 ### Store value

 If you enter `Store value` it will be used as value instead of button name.

+### Button ID

+We will set this dOM element ID as defined in this field.

 ## Add action on message